 Sturdy stems support big, full flower heads that start out white and mature to a delectable pink.
 The long-lasting blooms are superb in fresh or dried arrangements.
 A grand slam for containers, foundation shrubs in smaller gardens, and mid-height borders.
 Up to 5′ tall, 4′ wide.
 Partial shade to full sun.
 Zone: 4 – 8

 Easy Growing Tips for Success

-Like all hydrangeas, panicle types love to be kept evenly moist.
-If you don't have regular summer rains, water consistently to keep them happy, and to get the most intense color change from white to pink or red in the fall.
+- Like all hydrangeas, panicle types love to be kept evenly moist.
+If you don't have regular summer rains, water consistently to keep them happy.
+To get the most intense color change from white to pink or red in the fall.

-Panicle hydrangeas bloom on new wood (the current season's growth) each year, so in late winter or early spring just as the new growth appears, prune for better branching and overall shape and to encourage new growth.
+- Panicle hydrangeas bloom on new wood (the current season's growth) each year.
+In late winter or early spring just as the new growth appears, prune for better branching and overall shape.
+This will encourage new growth.
 Larger varieties can be kept compact by pruning; this can produce larger, if fewer, flowers.